finn-stainton/finn-stainton.github.io/docs/Bodies-of-Knowledge/Programming-Languages/Languages/TypeScript.md

 ---

-Is a strongly typed language developed by Microsoft
+Is a strongly typed language developed by Microsoft which is a superset of JavaScript.
+Additional features include static types.
+Types annotation is optional.
+Has to be compiled down to JavaScript.

 !!! cite "Resources/ Bib."